GetStream/avatarview-android/avatarview-glide/README.md

 app:avatarViewMaxSectionSize="4"
 ```

-The default value is 4, and you can set the segmentation styles on your taste.
+The default value is 4, and you can set the fractional styles to your taste.

 <img src="/preview/preview5.png" width="32%" align="right"/>